martinmicunda/tweet-map/README.md

     npm install
     ```

-(Note: If you are getting error with github try this "git config --global url."https://".insteadOf git://")
+(Note1: If you are getting error with github try this "git config --global url."https://".insteadOf git://" Note2: Make sure all 3rd dependencies from package.json and bower.json are isntalled on your local machine")

 ## Running App